Myrtle Wattle (Acacia myrtifolia) leaves, linen thread and bookbinder’s gum on canvas

 We’re not anti-development, we’re simply asking them to return to the original proposal for discreet eco-tents or cabins ON the Kangaroo Island Wilderness Trail, away from the visible and sensitive coastal headlands, and to make use of existing roads and infrastructure – to ‘Get Back on the Track!’

 Now that these inappropriate developments have been approved we are forced to take legal action, which will be very costly.
-So I’m donating this artwork to the cause.
-Please email me if you would like to place a bid, the details are below.
-You’ll be helping to protect one of Australia’s most precious wilderness coastlines.
+So I’m donating this artwork to the cause to help protect one of Australia’s most precious wilderness coastlines.

 UPDATE: $6,000 was raised thanks to a bid from a very generous and concerned South Australian.
 Thank you to everyone who placed a bid and showed support for the campaign.